leozhao0709/python/python_note/basics/multiProcess.md

 -   use `Process(target, args)` to create a new process.
 -   `Process` must call `start` to start a new process.
 -   use `os.getpid()` to get the process id.
 Use `os.getppid()` to get the parent process id.
--   parent prcocess won't affect sun process.
-If parent process end, sun process may not end.
+-   parent prcocess won't affect son process.
+If parent process end, son process may not end.
 If you want parent to wait sun process ends, then use `process.join()`.
 -   You can also use Pool to create multi process.
 Check below.
 -   **multiprocess can't share global value.** If you want to share, pleas use `multiprocessing.Queue`.
 Check the mutilprocess communication part.